 I legit get asked every week or so to check out new social media tools.
 Usually, I’ll just go to the website and read about it.
 Rarely do these new tools grab my attention, and hello, if you want me to check out your new tool, maybe give me a trial period or extended trial to really test things out.
 If you don’t I probably won’t sign up.

 In October-ish 2016 I got a message from Vlad Calus in a Slack social media marketing community I’m a member of.
 Vlad is the Chief Marketing Officer of Planable, a new social media planning and approval tool.
 He asked me to check out Planable and send him my thoughts.
 I was like, yeah, okay, whatever, I’ll go look.
 BUT what immediately made me want to sign up was this copy on the front page: “Visual, fast and simple.
 Because we all hate spreadsheets.”
 It was a “Fuck yeah!” moment so I gave it a shot.

-Planable is actually visually appealing and VERY straight forward.
-One of the reasons so many people like specific scheduling tools, like Buffer, is because there’s no fucking clutter, you get in, schedule your posts and GTFO.
+Planable is actually visually appealing and very easy to use.
+One of the reasons so many people like specific scheduling tools like Buffer, is because there’s no clutter, you get in, schedule your posts and GTFO.
 As a dedicated Buffer user, I was surprised to see this simplicity translated again into another planning tool.
 Planable, in my humble little opinion, nailed this no bullshit user experience.